Yahlunna/PiShockTheSpire2/README.md

 Source code for the PiShock The Spire 2 mod.

 > [!Note]
-> This is just a wonky temporal installation guide for the mod until the StS2 Community Workshop is ready.
+> The following text is just a wonky temporal installation guide for this mod until the StS2 Community Workshop is ready.

 ## Quick Setup Guide for PiShockTheSpire2 beta